Kelis: Personal life

-Kelis met rapper Nas at an MTV Video Music Awards party in 2002; they dated for one year, became engaged in 2004, and married in January 2005.
+Kelis met rapper Nas at an MTV Video Music Awards party in 2002.
+Soon after, they became engaged, and married in a civil ceremony in July 2003, followed by a lavish wedding in January 2005.
 In April 2009, she filed for divorce, citing irreconcilable differences.
 She was seven months pregnant at the time.
-In July 2009, Kelis gave birth to her first son, Knight.
+In July 2009, Kelis gave birth to her first son.
 The couple's divorce was finalized in May 2010.
 Kelis has described her relationship with Nas as physically and mentally abusive, crediting the anticipated birth of her child as a factor in her decision to end her marriage.
 Kelis also recalled that the domestic violence incident between Rihanna and Chris Brown influenced her decision to leave Nas.
 After she saw pictures of Rihanna battered, she felt embarrassed because she also had bruises all over her body, but she was hesitant to speak about it.
 Nas replied to the accusations on social media, accusing Kelis of attempting to slander him in the time of a custody battle and accusing Kelis of abusing his daughter.
 In addition to the domestic abuse claims, she alleged that Nas' drinking habit began to damage their relationship, and he had been having adulterous affairs for two years.
 They are involved in an ongoing custody battle over their son.
 In April 2018, Kelis claimed that until 2012, she had not seen "a single cent" from Nas in child support and he has not been an active parent.
 She said "He doesn't participate.
 He shows up when it's fun, he shows up when there's a good photo-op...I don't think it should be 50/50 just because you had sperm involved."

 In March 2007, Kelis was detained by police in Miami Beach, Florida and charged with disorderly conduct.
 The arrest report said an operation in which officers posed as prostitutes in the South Beach nightclub district was disrupted when Kelis started screaming racial profanities at them.
 She was sent to Miami-Dade County Jail and was later released on a $1,500 bond.
 In September 2008, Kelis was acquitted of the charges.
 A spokesman for Kelis further commented that the singer would file a lawsuit against the Miami Beach Police, claiming unlawful arrest and the violation of her civil rights.

-Kelis married photographer Mike Mora in 2014, and she gave birth to her second son Shepherd in November 2015.
+Kelis married photographer Mike Mora in 2014, and gave birth to her second son in November 2015.
 Since January 2020, Kelis has been living on a remote farm outside Los Angeles that she manages.
-In September 2020, she gave birth to her and Mora's second child, a daughter named named Galilee.
-In September 2021, Mora revealed publicly that he had stage-4 stomach cancer.
+In September 2020, she gave birth to her and Mora's second child, a daughter.
+In September 2021, Mora revealed publicly that he had stage IV stomach cancer.
 In an Instagram post, he stated he had been diagnosed with advanced gastric adenocarcinoma in September 2020 and given eighteen months to live.
 Mora died on March 14, 2022, at age 37.

+In 2025, Kelis relocated to Kenya, where she now lives on a 300-acre farm with her children.